followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/3 Methods/updateDimensions().md

 <!--returnType-->Promise<!--/returnType-->
 <!--returnDescription-->
-A Promise of the jQuery Deferred object resolved when the update process is complete.
+A Promise that is resolved after the update process is completed.
+It is a [jQuery.Promise](http://api.jquery.com/Types/#Promise) if the [useJQuery](/Documentation/ApiReference/Common/Object_Structures/globalConfig/#useJQuery) flag is enabled and a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) otherwise.
 <!--/returnDescription-->

 <!--fullDescription-->